P\'olya urns on hypergraphs: Introduction

 Another contribution of our work is to show that, for points in the interior of $\mathfs J$, the behavior of $F$ in the transverse direction to $\mathfs J$ is contractive, see Lemma \ref{lemma-neg-eig}.
 The proof of this fact for graphs was wrongly obtained in \cite{Lim-16}, so we take the chance to correct this issue.

-We believe that Theorem \ref{thm-not-injective} can be improved to show that $x(n)$ converges almost surely, even when its limit set is contained in $\partial\Delta^{m-1}$ with positive probability.
-There are indeed cases when the limit set is contained in $\partial\Delta^{m-1}$ almost surely, see Section \ref{s-examples}.
+We believe that Theorem \ref{thm-not-injective} can be improved to show that $x(n)$ converges almost surely, even when its limit set is contained in $\partial\Delta^{m-1}$ with positive probability, hence we state the following conjecture.